B2B marketing is dead today, killed by a total lack of innovation, imagination, and style.

 Marketing professionals think SPAMMING those poor few remaining souls who download a whitepaper is “lead gen” building a marketing funnel.

-Sales reps, 67% of whom now fail to make quota, often consider marketing just a make work place where useless “leads” with Hotmail and Gmail accounts are passed to them – leading to wasted activity.
+Sales reps, 50 percent of whom now fail to make quota, often consider marketing just a make work place where useless “leads” with Hotmail and Gmail accounts are passed to them — leading to nothing.

 Nothing happens, the sales team turns over once or twice, but you are executing the conventional wisdom, dumb as it may be.
 Everyone does it!

-If you are funding the company yourself, keeping the equity for your team, you think carefully.
-You closely evaluate what it is marketing is supposed to do, how they do it and define the essential deliverable.
+But, if you are funding the company yourself, keeping the equity for your team, you think carefully.
+You closely evaluate what it is marketing is supposed to do, how they do it, and evaluate what is the essential deliverable.

-For us, the essential deliverable is persuasion via differentiation of both the message and its medium.
+For us, the essential deliverable is persuasion via differentiation.

-Our team needed to persuade Fortune 100 C-level execs there was a problem in the “digital transformation” outcome in which they are investing blindly.
+Our team needed to persuade Fortune 100 C-level execs there was a problem in app dev.
+That was not too hard since everyone kind of knows that.
+There lies the problem.

-We delivered apps, the kind of enterprise apps one would expect to take 18 – 20 months to build and we delivered them in a single quarter – fully containerized.
+But we did not do that.
+We delivered apps, the kind of enterprise apps one would expect to take 18 to 20 months to build and we delivered them in a single quarter.

-Early sales calls were met with constrained laughter – until a quick POC (proof of concept) stood up the entire system before the contract was out of legal.
+Early sales calls were met with constrained laughter — until a quick POC (proof-of-concept) actually stood up the entire system before the contract was done.

 So, we needed marketing.

-Knowing traditional B2B marketing with logo-wear and SPAM was not conducive to our message to the C-suite, we looked at a different way to get to those we sought and hoped would get our message.
+Knowing traditional B2B marketing with logo-wear and SPAM was not conducive to our message to the C-suite, we looked at a quite different way too get to those we sought and hoped would get our message.

-The second language is that of the story – that immutable human communication means that has lasted thousands of years and yet today, even with Marketo-SPAM, remains the best way for one human to communicate a novel concept to another human.
+The second language is that of the story — that immutable human communication means that has lasted thousands of years and yet today, even with Marketo, remains the best way for one human to communicate a complex thought to another human.